assets/img/logo.svg

 Identity providers

 This section allows you to configure how the system authenticates users.
-It is intended for application administrators and does not require LDAP or Active Directory expertise.
+It is intended for application administrators and does not require LDAP, Active Directory or SSO expertise.

 Internal Identity Provider (default)